Inc. (magazine): Founding and early years

 Inc. launched as an American business magazine in Boston by Bernie Goldhirsh, focusing on growing companies, startups, and entrepreneurship.
 Its first issue appeared in April 1979.
-The magazine was headquartered in Boston's waterfront on the India Wharf and relocated to NYC in the early 2000s.
-Goldhirsh was an MIT-trained mechanical engineer who founded Sail magazine, which he sold for $10 million in 1980.
+The magazine was headquartered in Boston's waterfront on the India Wharf, relocating to NYC in the early 2000s.
+Goldhirsh was an MIT-trained mechanical engineer who had previously founded Sail magazine, which he sold for $10 million in 1980.
 Paul W. Kellam, who had joined Goldhirsh's company as editor of Marine Business, was one of Inc.s first editors.
 Goldhirsh kept a low profile, and George Gendron, who served as editor-in-chief from 1980 to 2002, was considered the "public face" of the magazine.
 He was later succeeded by John Koten and Jane Berentson.

 In 1980, Inc. hired as a columnist MIT director David Birch, who was one of the first to recognize that small and new businesses created the majority of jobs in the U.S.

 In October 1981, Inc. became the first magazine to feature Steve Jobs on its cover, alongside the proclamation, "This man has changed business forever."
 The early profile focused on Jobs' impact on the personal computer industry and Apple's rise as a key player.
 It enhanced the company's public image and recognized Jobs as a significant figure in the business world.

 In 1982, the magazine began publishing its Inc. 100 ranking to showcase the fastest-growing privately held companies in the United States, which later became Inc. 500 and then the Inc. 5000.

 In 2000, Goldhirsh sold the magazine to German publishing house Gruner + Jahr for a reported price of over $200 million.
 In 2005, Joe Mansueto, founder of investment research firm Morningstar Ventures, bought Inc. and another business title, Fast Company, for about $35 million, forming publishing company Mansueto Ventures.